Weeks-UNC/shapemapper-txome/README.md

 with the SHAPE reagent 1-methyl-7-nitroisatoic anhydride (1M7), `shapemapper-txome` produces nearly identical mutation rates above background and effective read depths as running `shapemapper` directly.
-Values shown are from the large subunit.
+Values shown are from the large ribosomal subunit.
 Diagonal lines are drawn with a slope of 1 (fit line not shown).

 Total read depths are slightly lower using `shapemapper-txome` versus